 This isn’t only about romantic relationships but any relationship or friendship.
 Wearing a back brace literally and metaphorically creates a “barrier” between the individual with scoliosis and the outside world.
 Its purpose is to prevent the curve from progression but it also acts as a shield protecting the person and preventing him or her from becoming closer to people.
 I remember when I would wear my back brace, I would intentionally keep my distance from people to prevent people from touching me because I didn’t want them to feel my hard shell.
 Yes – that meant I disliked getting hugs!
 This can lead someone to feel like a loner and your social life is almost non-existent.

 Friendships may get threatened when you end up missing lots of school for doctor appointments and if you are supposed to have surgery, the amount of school you miss is incredible from pre-operative appointments, the week hospital stay following your surgery, and time off to recover at home.

 Wearing this protection shield also means you cannot dress the way your peers dress.
-Rather than wearing the fashionable clothes, you may have to wear sweatshirts and stretchy pants to go over this brace and attempt to cover it.
-This makes you stand out, feel different and decreases your self-confidence.
-It’s hard to go out in public places without consistently worrying what people think when they see the hump on your back from your scoliosis curve or your back brace.
+Rather than wearing fashionable clothes, you may have to wear sweatshirts and stretchy pants to go over this brace and attempt to cover it.
+This makes you stand out, feel different, and decreases your self-confidence.
+It’s hard to go out in public places without consistently worrying about what people think when they see the hump on your back from your scoliosis curve or your back brace.
 You are also scared to drop something or pick something up from the ground because you don’t want to bend over to pick it up (makes the brace evident).
 Instead of being confident and strong, one may tend to “hide” his or herself to not be visible making that individual appear shy and reserved and less confident.
 Now people you meet have an image of the individual as shy and reserved which further adds to lowered self-esteem.